-\begin{definition} Let $x$ be a simple orbit that is negative hyperbolic.
-Its $2k$-fold covers $x^{2k}$ are called bad orbits.
-An orbit is called good if it is not a bad orbit. \end{definition}
+\begin{definition} Let $x$ be a simple Reeb orbit that is negative hyperbolic.
+Its $2k$-fold covers $x^{2k}$ are called bad Reeb orbits.
+A Reeb orbit is called good if it is not a bad Reeb orbit. \end{definition}

-\begin{rmk} There is another characterization of bad orbits appearing in \cite{EGH} on symplectic field theory, that is, a Reeb orbit $x^{2k}$ is called bad if it is a $2k$-fold covers of some simple orbit $x$ such that $\mu_{CZ}(x^{2k})-\mu_{CZ}(x)$ is odd. \end{rmk}
+\begin{rmk} There is another characterization of bad Reeb orbits appearing in \cite{EGH} on symplectic field theory, that is, a Reeb orbit $x^{2k}$ is called bad if it is a $2k$-fold cover of some simple orbit $x$ such that $\mu_{CZ}(x^{2k})-\mu_{CZ}(x)$ is odd. \end{rmk}

 For any autonomous Hamiltonian $H^{\tau}|_{[1,\infty)\times \partial M}=h^{\tau}(R)$ as in \eqref{eqn:autham}, we have